 - pancreatitis, or inflammation of the pancreas

-- arranging to have someone drive you home and stay with you immediately after surgery
+- arranging to have someone stay with you immediately after surgery and drive you home

 - drinking a prescription solution that flushes out your bowels

-- fasting (not eating or drinking) for four hours or more before surgery
+- fasting (not eating or drinking) for six hours or more before surgery

 - planning for a hospital stay in case of complications